DeMinhDeRozan/minh/README.md

 This is my fun serverless project using AWS services and html+css+js elements.

-To try this, just type what you will have to do later (I mean in next hour or next minutes), and **JUST 1 TASK** please!
+To try this, just type what you will have to do later with the specific time(I mean in next hour or next minutes), and **JUST 1 TASK** please!
 More than 2 tasks at the same time costs too many tokens, and sometimes the model becomes a fool.
 Then just wait for the alert.
+(I recommend alert in next 2 minutes for quick check)

+Example: Tell me go out at 18:00

-The link is in the asset folder.
+The web link is in the asset folder.

 ---